Are you charging what you're worth?

 Charges are based on the hours worked, including shooting, travel, and editing.

-Works well for commercial shoots, events, and assignments where scope can vary.
-This model ensures you're compensated fairly for all time invested in a project.
+This works well for commercial photography shoots, events, and assignments where the scope can vary.
+It makes sure you're paid fairly for all the time invested in a project.

 What Should You Charge?

-• Client expectations – Some clients may require extensive revisions, prints, or commercial licensing.
+• Client expectations: Some clients need extensive revisions, prints, or commercial licensing.

 Pros:

-Fair for labor-intensive work – Ensures you are paid for all time spent on a project.
+• Fair for labor-intensive work: You're paid for all the time spent on a project.

 Cons:

-Harder to scale – Earnings are limited to hours worked.
+• Harder to scale: Your earnings are limited to the hours you work.

 Package Pricing

-Instead of charging per hour or per image, photographers offer bundled packages that include a set number of photos, edits, and additional services.
+Instead of charging per hour or per image, you offer bundled packages that include a set number of photos, edits, and extra services.

-Packages make pricing clearer and more appealing for clients while ensuring profitability.
+Packages make pricing clearer and more appealing for clients while keeping your work profitable.

 Pros: